cfbolz/pyfidget/README.md

   operations by only keeping the sign of the result.
 This optimization ended up being very useful.

-Most of the prototyping in this post was done in RPython, but I later rewrote the program in C to get better performance.
+Most of the prototyping in this post was done in RPython (a statically typable subset of Python2, that can be compiled to C), but I later rewrote the program in C to get better performance.

 ## Input program